 • Public eating and drinking establishments are open (terraces and interiors) according to their usual opening hours.

 • Customers must eat and drink seated.
 Masks must be worn when moving around.

 • A maximum of four people is allowed per table indoors and six per table outdoors.
 Each person’s contact details must be recorded.

 Night clubs, dance halls and other comparable or similar places remain completely closed.

 Take advantage of the opportunity to try Valais specialities at one of the “Saveurs du Valais” (Flavours of Valais) restaurants or to enjoy a delicious brunch in the sunshine.

 Steam trains, labyrinth adventures, summer toboggan rides: discover a wide choice of activities to enjoy with friends or family.
 After an enjoyable outing, take the opportunity to relax in the blissfully warm water of one of the five thermal spas in Valais.

 It is compulsory to wear a mask:

 • In all enclosed places accessible to the public, apart from a few exceptions, and also in outdoor spaces such as terraces of restaurants and bars, shop forecourts, markets.

-• In cars when there are two or more people.
+• In cars carrying two or more people.

 • In very busy pedestrian areas and wherever the concentration of people does not allow individuals to maintain the required distance between each other.

-• On all public transport in Switzerland, at stations (including on platforms and in underpasses), at airports, bus and tram stops, in all lift facilities (including ski lifts), and in all queues and gathering places (counters, bus stops, etc.).
+• On all public transport in Switzerland, at stations (including on platforms and in underpasses), at airports, bus and tram stops, on all lifts in ski areas (including T-bars, button lifts and other drag lifts), and in all queues and places where people gather. (counters, bus stops, etc.)